clemsos/writings/_quora/2014-11-24-Is-there-a-single-word-for-teaching-and-learning.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is there a single word for teaching and learning? - Quora
+    Is there a single word for teaching and learning? - Quora
 ---